Trading of East German political prisoners

 Häftlingsfreikauf ("Prisoners' ransom") is the term used in Germany for an informal, and for many years, secret, series of transactions between the German Democratic Republic (East Germany) and the German Federal Republic (West Germany) between 1962 and 1989.
 Over this period nearly 34,000 East German political prisoners were "freigekauft" (ransomed).
 West Germany paid East Germany, generally in cash or goods, an average of approximately 40,000 Deutsche Marks per person.
 Political prisoners whose freedom had been purchased could choose to be expelled directly from their place of detention to West Germany, and frequently were given no notice or opportunity to communicate with their families, nor to say goodbye to fellow prisoners, before being transferred to the West.

 The practice ended in October 1989 when remaining political prisoners began to be released in the context of the Peaceful Revolution and the rapid succession of changes that led, formally in October 1990, to German reunification.
 Between 1964 and October 1989, it is believed that 33,755 political prisoners had their freedom purchased for a nominal total price of 3.5 billion Deutsche Marks in terms of the equivent currency's modern purchasing power.
 In addition to the release of political prisoners, approximately 250,000 exit visas were purchased by West Germany on behalf of East Germans who wished to emigrate.

 The cash payments helped support the economy of East Germany, which was in a state of permanent financial crisis from the 1970s until German reunification.

-The Evangelical Church's Stuttgart based German Evangelical Alliance played a facilitating role in mediating the transactions.
-Close relations between the East and West German Evangelical church communities were tolerated by East Germany's ruling SED (party).
+The Protestant Church's Stuttgart based social welfare organization Diakonie played a facilitating role in mediating the transactions.
+Close relations between the East and West German Protestant church communities were tolerated by East Germany's ruling SED (party).